Lee Tzu Pheng: Works

-Like Edwin Thumboo, Lee is often seen as one of a generation of "nation-building" English writers in Singapore, whose work in the '50s-'70s questioned the identity of the newly independent nation.
+Lee is often seen as one of a generation of "nation-building" English writers in Singapore, whose work in the '50s-'70s questioned the identity of the newly independent nation.
 One of her early poems, "My Country, My People", was banned by the Singapore government due to fears that her reference to her "brown-skinned neighbours" would offend the Malay community of Singapore.
 Another early poem, "Bukit Timah, Singapore" was at one point included in an international selection of poetry for O-level literature students.
 Later poems heavily reference her Catholic faith.
 In 2014, she was inducted into the Singapore Women's Hall of Fame.

+Personal life

+Lee married Ban Kah Choon and they have one daughter.
+They are divorced.